1942 Illinois elections

 Elections were held in Illinois on Tuesday, November 3, 1942.

 Primaries were held April 14, 1942.

 Election information

-1942 was a midterm election year in the United States.
+1942 was a midterm election year in the United States of America.

 Turnout

 In the primary election 1,963,298 ballots were cast (1,026,644 Democratic and 936,654 Republican).

 In the general election 3,049,312 ballots were cast.

 Federal elections

 United States Senate

 Incumbent Republican Charles W. Brooks was reelected.

 United States House

-Illinois had redistricted before this election, and had lost one seat due to reapportionment following the 1950 United States Census.
+Illinois had redistricted before this election, and had lost one seat due to reapportionment following the 1950 United States census.
 All of Illinois' remaining 26 seats in the United States House of Representatives were up for election in 1942.

 Before the election Republicans held 16 seats and Democrats held 11 seats from Illinois.
 In 1942, Republicans won 19 seats and Democrats won 7 seats.

 State elections

 Treasurer

 Incumbent first-term Treasurer, Republican Warren Wright, did not seek reelection, instead opting to run for United States Senate.
 Republican William G. Stratton was elected to succeed him.